Memorial to Victims of the Injustice of the Holocaust

-The Memorial to Victims of the Injustice of the Holocaust is a sculpture by Harriet Feigenbaum, on the side of the Appellate Division Courthouse of New York State, at Madison Avenue and 25th Street in Manhattan, New York City.
+The Memorial to Victims of the Injustice of the Holocaust is a Holocaust memorial sculpture by Harriet Feigenbaum on the side of the Appellate Division Courthouse of New York State, at Madison Avenue and 25th Street in Manhattan, New York City.

 Background

-Presiding Justice Francis T. Murphy, and Clerk of the Court Harold J. Reynolds conceived the idea of creating a Holocaust memorial monument at the Appellate Division courthouse.
+Presiding Justice Francis T. Murphy and Clerk of the Court Harold J. Reynolds conceived the idea of creating a Holocaust memorial monument at the Appellate Division courthouse.
 Several members of the court were concerned by what they viewed as an increasing indifference to injustice, which could undermine the court system.
 The justices believed a Holocaust memorial could symbolize these concerns, and a private committee of lawyers raised $200,000 in funding.
-Ms. Feigenbaum won the 1988 competition to design the memorial, with a proposal to feature a replica of an aerial photograph of the Auschwitz concentration camp taken by American planes as they bombed German oil factories nearby on August 25, 1944.
+Feigenbaum won the 1988 competition to design the memorial, with a proposal to feature a replica of an aerial photograph of the Auschwitz concentration camp taken by American planes as they bombed German oil factories nearby on August 25, 1944.

 Sculpture

 The sculpture is titled Memorial to Victims of the Injustice of the Holocaust.
-The New York City Department of Cultural Affairs describes it as "a six-sided half column rising 27 feet above its base.
+The New York City Department of Cultural Affairs (DCLA) describes it as "a six-sided half column rising 27 feet above its base.
 The five-sided concave base extends one story below ground level, the overall height of the Memorial being 38 feet.
 Carvings of flames along the length of the column recall the flames of the gas chambers at Auschwitz.
 They appear to blow in the direction of the courthouse as if to threaten the symbol of Justice.
 A relief of an aerial view of the main camp at Auschwitz is carved into the base at eye level...On the base under the relief is a giant flame extending below ground level as a final reminder of Crematorium 1 at Auschwitz."
 The words "Indifference to Injustice is the Gate to Hell" are engraved around the image.
 Justice Murphy and Mr. Reynolds wrote the inscription.

 Feigenbaum's carving noted five of the specific points within the Auschwitz camp that were visible in the original photograph: Torture Chamber [identified in the photograph as Block 11], Execution Wall, Gas Chamber and Crematorium 1, Commandant's House.